-PEY Co-op Work Term Information
+PEY Co-op contacts

 PEY Co-op enables undergraduates who have completed their second or third year of study to build meaningful work experience, strengthen their professional networks and enhance their interpersonal and technical competencies.
-During the work term, students are full-time employees with a competitive salary.
+During the work terms, students are full-time employees with a competitive salary.

 Our PEY students play a crucial role and are an integral part of our community at AMD.
 As an alumnus and current Hardware Validation hiring manager for the PEY program, I can attest to the fresh perspectives and diverse ideas the students bring to the organization.
 We are always looking for students who are eager to develop their technical skills and help solve real world problems in the semiconductor industry.
 The PEY program gives students not only an opportunity to build their skills, but it also opens the door to future employment within the company.
 It’s a win-win for everyone.